Doctor Fact Checks POPULAR Weight Loss Tips | Noom Review

 Fixing Your Frame

-What about your bad knee, your inflamed shoulder, your migraine headaches or rehab that needs to be done for the body?
+What about your bad knee, your inflamed shoulder, your headaches or rehab that needs to be done for the body?

 Those things aren’t addressed in programs like Noom, either.